Static and Dynamic BART for Rank-Order Data: Introduction

-The most widely used families of models for rank data are the Thurstone \citep[][]{thurstone1927law} and Plackett-Luce \citep[][]{luce1959individual,plackett1975analysis}, which differ in the distribution of the noise in the random utility representations (normal and Gumbel, respectively) and in the ordering interpretation (joint or sequential).
+The most widely used families of models for rank data are the Thurstone \citep[][]{thurstone1927law} and Plackett-Luce \citep[][]{luce1959individual,plackett1975analysis} models, which differ in the distribution of the noise in the random utility representations (normal and Gumbel, respectively) and in the ordering interpretation (joint or sequential).
 Relying on normal regression models makes the Thurstone family easier to interpret and extend in several directions.
 However, the estimation of these models is generally difficult, especially for large numbers of ranked items, due to the high-dimensional integral form of the likelihood function.
-Within the Thurstone family, the Bayesian approach coupled with data augmentation methods provides an advantageous computational alternative that also allows for the introduction of covariates \citep{yu2000bayesian}. \cite{johnson2002bayesian} developed a hierarchical Bayesian Thurstone model for rank-order data from known groups of evaluators, whereas \cite{li2016bayesian} propose a Thurstone model with ranker-specific error variances and a Dirichlet process mixture prior for ranker-specific effects of covariates.
-Recently, \cite{gu2023social} introduce a Bayesian spatial autoregressive model to learn ranking data in social networks and to account for social dependencies among individuals.
+Within the Thurstone family, the Bayesian approach coupled with data augmentation methods provides an advantageous computational alternative that also allows for the introduction of covariates \citep{yu2000bayesian}. \cite{johnson2002bayesian} developed a hierarchical Bayesian Thurstone model for rank-order data from known groups of evaluators, whereas \cite{li2016bayesian} introduced ranker-specific error variances and a Dirichlet process mixture prior for ranker-specific effects of covariates.
+Recently, \cite{gu2023social} introduced a Bayesian spatial autoregressive model to learn ranking data in social networks and to account for social dependencies among individuals.
 We contribute to this literature by proposing two new Thurstone models, a static and a dynamic one, where a Bayesian nonparametric approach is used to capture the possibly nonlinear impact of covariates.
+Moreover, we extend the proposed methods to address incomplete data (i.e., partial rankings) in the form of \textit{top-$q$} rankings, which frequently happens when rankers assess many items.